sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 # Chapter 6: Pointers

-- A pointer is a variable that holds the address of a value in memory.
+- *A pointer is a variable that holds the address of a value in memory*.
 - The zero value of a pointer is `nil`.
-- `&` is the address-of operator.
+- `&` is the *address-of operator*.
 It goes before the variable name to get its address.
-- `*` is the indirection (dereference) operator.
+- `*` is the *indirection operator* (dereference).
 It goes before a pointer to get the value it points to.
 - Dereferencing a `nil` pointer will result in a runtime panic.
 - Types with an `*` are pointers to that type ("pointer type").
 - `new` is a built-in function that allocates memory for a type and returns a pointer to it.